sud0nick/sud0nick.github.io/_posts/2023-11-06-Schedule-Generation-via-Graph-Traversal.md

 math: true
 ---

-## Introduction
 At <a href="https://tabernacle-raleigh.org/" target="_blank">Tabernacle Baptist Church</a> in Raleigh, NC, where I'm an active member, I'm in charge of scheduling people to stand at the entryway and ensure visitors are welcomed and directed to where they need to go.
 When I first took on this responsibility I thought it would be trivial since I only needed to schedule one person a week and do my best to not schedule the same person two weeks in a row.

 Easy...right?

 As you might have guessed already nothing is that simple.
 If those had been the only constraints I likely wouldn't be writing this post.
 As I started building schedules I quickly realized that people have lives (and other commitments to the church) that would make this less trivial than I initially thought.

 There may be scheduling conflicts with other teams, people may be out of town for multiple weeks at a time, or there may be schedules from other teams that don't necessarily conflict with our own but put unnecessary burden on members when they're added to our schedule.
 In addition, this isn't something I have to do only once, it will be a revolving commitment so it would benefit me to automate this in some way.
-If I automate it I can also share it with others to ease their burden and feed back the schedules they build into the system for context in future runs.
+If it's automated, it can be shared with others to ease their burden and feed back the schedules they build into the system for context in future runs.

 So, let's dive in and look at the steps I took to build an automated scheduling solution as well as the hurdles I encountered.